7 Foods to eat and 7 foods to avoid to manage Oily Skin

 Further, pineapple’s high composition of antioxidants proves essential in maintaining the good health of the skin.
 Studies have shown that the fruit contains this enzyme called “bromelain” which has been proven to prevent acne, dermatitis, psoriasis, and eczema.

-Foods To Avoid For Oily Skin
+Foods to Avoid for Oily Skin

 While tips dealing with oily skin are packed with specific foods as pros, the foods you should avoid are less of specific ingredients, more than they are wide categories.
 It is completely understandable if you cannot completely boycott these foods.
 However, you may want to reduce your regular intake of them.
 This could do wonders for your skin in the long run.